-- Place a rack in the center of your oven and preheat the oven to 375 degrees F.
+- Place a rack in the center of your oven and preheat the oven to 375°F.

 - Carefully transfer the pan to the oven.
 Bake until the egg whites are set but the yolks are still soft, 10 to 12 minutes.
 Remove from the oven and sprinkle with fresh basil.
 Serve hot with baguette slices.

-- Eggs in Purgatory are best enjoyed right away.
-You could refrigerate extra tomato and chickpea sauce for up to 3 days, then rewarm it and serve it with a freshly cooked egg.
+- TO STORE: This dish is best enjoyed right away, but you could refrigerate extra tomato and chickpea sauce for up to 3 days.

 - TO REHEAT: Warm the leftover sauce in a skillet on the stovetop until simmering.
 Add freshly cracked eggs and bake as directed.